-Saltee Founders give their personal take on micro-adventures.
+Saltee Founders give us their take…

 Sam, describe your perfect micro-adventure?

 I like to maybe go against the grain and go long haul – if you can sleep on a plane and the jetlag or time difference isn’t too great then why limit yourself to shorthaul destinations.
 We’re used to travelling for work long distances for only a few days so why not for pleasure?
 Once I’ve widened the net as a result it’s then about maximising the adventure with the time available.

 Patrick, do you agree?

 I agree that long haul is definitely worth considering.
 For me it’s about the anticipation and then being struck by the smells and feel of a new place once you arrive.
 I want it to be somewhere I’ve not visited before.
 Once I’ve decided on where, I love the pre-trip excitement of hunting down the best accommodation, usually these days via Air B’n’B. Then planning some of the activities for when we land.
 The best trips are usually part planned, part unplanned.

 When do you feel like you’ve arrived on a micro-adventure?

 Patrick: For a new country, leaving the airport in the taxi is when the adventure hits me.
 Seeing road signs in a different language and taking in new architecture.
 I want it to feel markedly different from home and ideally anywhere else I’ve been before.

 Sam: Smell is usually the trigger sense – when you exit the plane door and walk down the gangway – the smell of the air tells you that you’ve arrived somewhere different.